buda-base/ao-workflows/README.rst

           - aws

 The above fragment links **host** directories to **container** directories, and ``secrets`` mounts to the service.
-Note that other services **cannot** access these secrets, without access from this file
+Note that other services **cannot** access these secrets, without access from this file.

 .. code-block:: yaml
-   :caption: secrets
-   :name: source: docker-compose.yml (2)

     secrets:
       db_apps:
         file: